The ongoing debate about what comes first – market instability or a flushing out of ETF monies – shows no sign of abating.

 In this sense, ETFs are a good thing because of their democratising aspect i.e. any investor using them has fully executable transparency throughout the trading day, allowing them to see how risk is changing throughout the day.

 But what happens should a market participant fail?
-The ETF ecosystem features a number of Authorised Participants or APs meaning that ETF managers are not reliant on one intermediary.
+The ETF ecosystem features a number of authorised participants (APs) meaning that ETF managers are not reliant on one intermediary.

 Authorised participants (AP) act as an intermediary between buyers and sellers of ETF shares.
 An AP has authority to trade in the primary market, facilitating creation and redemptions directly with the ETF issuer/asset manager.